IS THIS BOOK VALUABLE?!

-We always love for you to call us at (609) 474-0640, email at email@example.com, or use our Contact Form, to discuss the sale of one or your books or your entire collection, library, or estate, but we understand that sending photographs and lists/spreadsheets of your collection can be a tedious process, so we hope that the below will be a useful initial guide in selling your books.
+We always love for you to contact us discuss the sale of one or your books or your entire collection, library, or estate, but we understand that sending photographs and lists/spreadsheets of your collection can be a tedious process, so we hope that the below will be a useful initial guide in selling your books.

 Every day we receive phone calls and e-mails from an owner asking "Is this book valuable?"

 Unfortunately, the vast majority of books have little to no value to collectors.
 While certain books used to be scarce regionally, with the ease of purchasing books nationally and internationally on the internet, the lower-end of the book market has seen a race to the bottom price-wise.

 In determining the value of a book there are three basic elements: 1) rarity, 2) condition, and, 3) demand.
 Books with the most value normally have all three of these elements, and the loss of any will likely result in a loss of value.

 Age of the book is not always a key factor in value.
 Along with the receiving questions about a book's value, we equally frequently hear that a book is "old."
 While it only takes a car 20 years to become a classic, and an item may become an antique at 100 years old, in the rare book world, 100 years is young.
 As a very basic cutoff, books published before 1830 are generally considered "old."
 After this date, printing methods changed, and books were published on a greater scale.
 As a result, books published after 1830 are likely to be more common than those beforehand.

 Likewise, just because a book is rare or scarce, it still may not be of value.
 Books are often rare because of a small printing due to its lack of importance.
 But without demand, rarity does not, in and of itself, establish value (for instance, take a look at our shop, we have several books that cannot be found elsewhere, but (unfortunately) the demand is not high and they are still in inventory!).